halohalospecial/atom-elmjutsu/README.md

 ## Feature Details

-By default, the only thing this package does is parse your project's source files to extract information, and download documentation of 3rd-party Elm packages.
-You have to manually enable the features that you need.
-The downloaded documentation files will be saved to the path set in `Cache Directory` in the settings view.
+This package parses your projects' source files to extract information, and downloads documentation of 3rd-party Elm packages.
+The downloaded documentation files will be saved to the path set in `Cache Directory` in the Settings view.
 If `Cache Directory` is blank, a temporary directory will be used.
 Take note that most operating systems delete temporary directories at bootup or at regular intervals.

 ### <a name="autocomplete"></a>Autocomplete

-Autocomplete is turned off by default.
-To turn it on, check `Enable Autocomplete` in the package settings.

 This provides suggestions for imports, project symbols, and 3rd-party package symbols.